pomali/jetuplno/README.md

 If you see location that full or empty give us report!
 Just press respective button 🤗.

-It sends your location **only once** every time you press button.
+It sends your location **only when** you press button.
 We respect your privacy and battery time, so there is nothing going on in background.